IBM/operator-collection-sdk/content/docs/operator-collection-sdk/building & deploying/CICD.md

 icon: "valve"
 date: "2024-02-09T16:04:34-08:00"
 lastmod: "2024-02-09T16:04:34-08:00"
-draft: true
+draft: false
 toc: true
 ---

-## Using GitHub Workflow Actions
+## Using GitHub Workflow Actions for Deployment
 ---

 You can use GitHub Workflows to automate the Operator Collection signing process.
 Workflow files are written in YAML and should be placed in the `.github/workflows` directory of your repository.